Assessing the Business Process Modeling Competences of Large Language Models: BEF4LLM - BPMN Evaluation Framework for LLMs

-The framework allows for a standardized procedure to evaluate LLM capabilities in BPMN modeling based on established metrics.
+The framework provides a standardized procedure for evaluating LLM capabilities in BPMN modeling using established metrics.
 Thereby, a systematic analysis per dimension and between LLMs can be made.
-However, note that the layout of the BPMN is not part of the assessment and therefore not checked.
-The layout can be added algorithmically to a BPMN-XML, omitting the requirement to generate it with an LLM.
+However, note that the layout of the BPMN model is not part of the assessment and therefore not checked.
+The layout can be added algorithmically to a BPMN XML file, omitting the requirement to generate it with an LLM.
+Further, certain BPMN elements are not covered by this framework because our selected metrics primarily focus on the process flow and, in particular, do not account for BPMN-specific constructs.
+Specifically, we exclude artifacts, which we define as BPMN elements that provide supplementary information but are not part of the process flow (e.g., groups, data objects, and text annotations).
+So are data objects omitted, as the data perspective is not assessed within the chosen metrics and therefore outside the scope of our framework.
+The same applies to groupings and subprocesses.
+Although they can influence understandability and thus pragmatic quality, they introduce hierarchical structures that complicate metrics such as size due to the need to aggregate across nested graphs.